University Administrative Policies

 9.1.
 Rental

-Travelers are encouraged to use cost effective public transportation when available, but are authorized to rent automobiles when necessary.
+Travelers are encouraged to use cost effective public transportation when available but are authorized to rent automobiles when necessary.
 The business need for the rental car must be fully explained in the reimbursement request.
 Reimbursement for expenses incurred when traveling by a rented automobile in lieu of air travel for out-of-state travel may not exceed the cost the traveler would have otherwise incurred if the traveler had flown.
 Due to the increased risk of rollover accidents associated with fifteen (15) passenger vans, these vehicles may not be rented for University business.
-Travelers should use the services of those vendors with which the University has contracted for favorable terms, Enterprise and National.
+Travelers should use the services of those vendors with which the University has contracted for favorable terms.
+These rates can be viewed on the Purchasing Department website https://purchase.unm.edu/.
 However, if a different vendor has more favorable rates, that vendor may be used.

 9.2.
 Rental Car Insurance

-The University’s agreement with Enterprise and National includes coverage for a collision damage waiver (CDW) and a loss damage waiver (LDW) at no additional charge to travelers.
-In order to take advantage of these changes, travelers must use the new Enterprise and National agreement (No. XZ34492) when making their reservations.
-The CDW and LDW coverage should be declined when picking up an Enterprise or National rental vehicle because the coverage is already included in the UNM rates.
+The University’s negotiated contract with domestic rental car companies includes coverage for a collision damage waiver (CDW) and a loss damage waiver (LDW) at no additional charge to travelers.
+The CDW and LDW coverage should be declined when picking up a rental vehicle because the coverage is already included in the UNM rates.
+In order to take advantage of these benefits, travelers must rent a vehicle from an approved rental car company.
+Please refer to the Purchasing department website https://purchase.unm.edu/ to determine the rental car companies with a negotiated contract with UNM.

 9.2.2.
 Renting Vehicles from Other Vendors

-If travelers do not make reservations under the University’s agreement with Enterprise and National and use another rental car vendor, then the State of New Mexico Risk Management Division coverage would apply in the event of an incident.
-The Risk Services Department treats cars rented by University travelers for official University business as if they were UNM vehicles.
-For liability purposes, UNM is covered by the Tort Claims Act.
-For physical damage, UNM’s share of the damages would be capped at $2,500 (with $1,750 paid by the renting department and the remainder paid by Risk Services).
-The State of New Mexico Risk Management Division will pay any damages over the $2,500 cap.
+If travelers do not make reservations with the University’s contracted vendor and choose to use another rental car vendor, the State of New Mexico Risk Management Division coverage would apply in the event of an accident or incident.
+The Risk Management Department treats cars rented by University travelers for official University business as if they were UNM vehicles.
+For liability purposes, UNM is covered by the New Mexico Tort Claims Act.
+Please contact UNM Risk Services as soon as possible in the event of an accident or property damage claim.

-Upon approval of the renting department’s dean, director, department head, or delegate, travelers may be allowed to purchase additional CDW or LDW insurance if they are on UNM business travel out of state.
+Travelers may be allowed to purchase additional CDW or LDW insurance if they are on UNM business travel out of state if approved in advance by the applicable dean, director, department head, or delegate of the authorized approver.

 9.2.3.
 International Rental Car Insurance

-For international travel, contact Risk Services for a determination as to whether insurance needs to be purchased.
+When planning for international travel, contact UNM Risk Services in advance of travel to determine whether international rental car insurance needs to be purchased.

-Consistent with the New Mexico State Per Diem and Mileage Act, use of a personal automobile for official University business may be reimbursed up to the IRS standard mileage rate in effect for the time specified in the New Mexico Per Diem and Mileage Act.
-Refer to the “Mileage Rate Allowance for Usage of a Privately Owned Vehicle" page in the "Travel” section of the Financial Services Unrestricted Accounting, Main website for the current allowable rate.
+Use of a personal automobile for official University business may be reimbursed up to the IRS standard mileage rate in effect at the time of travel.
+Refer to the "Travel” section of the Financial Services Unrestricted Accounting, Main website at https://ua.unm.edu for the current allowable rate.
 Each department should decide and communicate if it will reimburse at a lesser rate.
 Employees may be reimbursed only for miles actually driven while conducting University business.
 The rate is intended to cover all costs associated with owning the automobile, including gasoline, maintenance and repairs, and insurance.

-Reimbursement for expenses incurred when traveling by personal automobile in lieu of air travel for out-of-state travel may not exceed the cost the traveler would have otherwise incurred if the traveler had flown.
-If travelers drive due to personal preference, they must provide documentation of what the total costs would have been had they flown.
+Reimbursement for expenses incurred when traveling by personal automobile in lieu of air travel for out-of-state travel may not exceed the cost the traveler would have otherwise incurred if the traveler had flown to the destination.
+If travelers prefer to drive, they must provide documentation of what the total costs would have been had they flown in advance of travel.
 This documentation should include at least three (3) airline quotes (include Southwest Airlines when applicable) for the actual travel dates, the lowest of which should be used in the comparison, as well as documentation showing what the most economical local transportation would have cost.
-The reimbursement amount allowed will be the lower of the total air travel costs, or the mileage reimbursement.
-If the traveler fails to provide the required comparison information, the Financial Services accounting office will calculate the comparison and determine the allowable reimbursement.
+Quotes should be obtained when the travel planning commenced (not at the last minute).
+The allowable reimbursement will be the lower of the lowest quote for air travel costs, or the actual mileage incurred at the approved reimbursement rate.
+If the traveler fails to provide the required comparison information, Financial Services may deny the request for reimbursement of mileage.

-Taxi fares may be reimbursed for travel to and from a business destination such as airport, hotel, conference site, or other location necessitated by the business trip.
-Taxi fares for travel to restaurants for personal meals or other locations of personal interest are not allowed.
+Employees may be reimbursed for fares incurred traveling to and from a business destination from an airport, hotel, conference site, or other location necessitated by the business trip.
+Fares incurred traveling to restaurants or other destinations for meals or other personal interests are not reimbursable.

 10. Other Types of Transportation